 Same with the weather stripping around doors – if it’s damaged, it’s simple to fix but when you leave it unrepaired, then you’re giving it access to water penetration.

 Replace the batteries in your smoke alarms and carbon monoxide detectors.
 Change the batteries every 6 months and replace detectors every 10 years.
-Smoke alarms and carbon monoxide detectors should be installed on every floor of your home and make sure to test alarms every month by pushing the test button.
+Smoke alarms and carbon monoxide detectors should be installed on every floor of your home.

+Once you’ve switched on your main, it’s time to check your switches.
 One flip of your light switch is all you need to do right?
 Well, it’s actually better for your cottage to take it room by room.
-Before flipping the switches in every room, you should check if everything is working as it should on a room-per-room basis.
 Check for flickering lights, a burning smell from appliances, or any sparking fixtures.

 Next, you’ll want to switch the water back on.
 Again do this by going room by room.
 You’ll want to be looking for any leaks while doing so.
 And last but not least, test your HVAC system and change the air filter.